Associate Professor and Chair

 Chapters in Field Of Expertise

 Robinson, Heather M..
 "Post-Colonial Composition: Appropriation and Abrogation in the Composition Classroom."
 Milson-Whyte, V., Oenbring, R. & Jaquette, B. (Eds).
-Creole Composition: Academic writing and rhetoric in the Anglophone Caribbean. forthcoming: 30.
+Creole Composition: Academic writing and rhetoric in the Anglophone Caribbean. in press, Parlor Press, 2019: 30.

 Refereed Proceedings in Field Of Expertise